Data Centers in Fortaleza

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Fortaleza's data centers, as of September 2025.
-All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessed via private network connections to the primary cloud region in São Paulo.
-This setup provides secure, high-performance connectivity essential for hybrid cloud architectures.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Fortaleza, as of September 2025.
+Businesses connect to the 0 cloud regions in Brazil via private network extensions and carrier services to the primary cloud hub in São Paulo.

 Power Analysis